barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 12. Thank everyone for their participation and officially close the net to the group

 Running Notes

-listen for questions asked from individuals and remind them when you can
+listen for specific questions asked from individuals and remind them when you can

 jump in and rehearse or reinstate the order of callers when needed

 catch all late net callers and slot them in the end of the net over

-remind callers keep a space between each other so the repeater resets when necessary
+remind callers to keep a space between each other so the repeater resets when necessary

 Have fun it's a learning experience that will be good for you